 The practice had a complaints policy and procedure in place for handling complaints which provided staff with relevant guidance.
-The practice had received no complaints within the last 12 months.
+The practice had received two complaints within the last 12 months.
+Records demonstrated that action had been taken and each complaint had been acknowledged, investigated and responded to appropriately.
 The staff members we spoke with demonstrated a good awareness of the actions that would be taken and how complaints should be acknowledged, investigated and responded to in an appropriate way.
 Staff were confident that all complaints would be dealt with in a timely and respectful manner.

-Information for patients about how to raise a concern or complaint was available in reception and in the patient information folder.
+Information for patients about how to raise a concern or complaint was available in reception, in the patient information leaflet and on the website.
 The practice had a whistleblowing policy which staff were aware of.
 Staff we spoke with had a good understanding of the whistleblowing process.